-Gathering services and other fees.
-Gathering services and other fees increased during the three months ended March 31, 2014, largely as a result of our acquisition of the Mountaineer Midstream system and increases on the Grand River Gathering system as a result of the Red Rock Drop Down.
-The quarter-over-quarter increase on the Grand River system was largely driven by the proportionate contribution of higher margin throughput volumes from certain customers.
-Additionally, certain gas gathering agreements benefited from provisions which increased the gas gathering fee per Mcf on our Grand River and Bison Midstream systems.
-These increases were partially offset by the decline in volumes on the DFW Midstream system.
+Gathering Services and Other Fees.
+Gathering services and other fees increased during the six months ended June 30, 2014, largely as a result of our acquisition of the Mountaineer Midstream system and increases on the Grand River Gathering system as a result of growth at Red Rock Gathering.
+The year-over-year increase on the Grand River system was largely driven by the proportionate contribution of higher margin throughput volumes from certain customers.
+Additionally, certain gas gathering agreements benefited from provisions which increased the gas gathering fee on our Grand River and Bison Midstream systems.
+These increases were partially offset by the continued natural decline in volumes and lack of producer drilling activity on the DFW Midstream system as well as declines on Bison Midstream.

-Natural gas, NGLs and condensate sales and other.
-The increase in natural gas, NGLs and condensate sales and other for the three months ended March 31, 2014, was primarily a result of the contribution from the Bison Midstream system.
+Natural Gas, NGLs and Condensate Sales and Other.
+The increase in natural gas, NGLs and condensate sales and other for the six months ended June 30, 2014, was primarily a result of the contribution from the Bison Midstream system and Grand River Gathering as a result of growth at Red Rock Gathering.